tonytsheng/DBHUB/DOCDB/demo.md

   - Deploy a cluster consisting of two more more instances in two AZs.
     - For Production, three more instances across three AZs.

+- Misc
+  - Turn off TLS with a custom parameter group.
+Turn off the parameter, assign cluster to the group, reboot cluster.
+  - Makes it easier with ycsb.